Call for papers

 • Reviews to support computing education or computing education research;

-• Any other aspects of the teaching and/or learning computing topics.
+• Any other aspects of the teaching and/or learning of computing topics.

 Please note that generic educational technology and applications of computing for educational purposes are not in scope, except where they are used for computing education.